The Problem: Safe access to FMT

 Though C. difficile infection is often treatable with antibiotics, up to 1 in 5 patients do not respond to standard treatments.

-Fecal Microbiota Transplantation (FMT) is a new treatment that offers great promise.
-Shown to be 85-90% effective across multiple randomized controlled trials, FMT involves transplanting carefully screened, processed stool from a healthy donor into a sick patient’s colon.
+Fecal Microbiota Transplantation (FMT) is an innovative treatment that offers great promise.
+Shown to be 80-91% effective across multiple randomized controlled trials, FMT involves transplanting carefully screened, processed stool from a healthy donor into a sick patient’s colon.

-Despite the remarkable efficacy and safety of FMT, logistical barriers have prevented this new treatment from becoming widely available.
+Despite these promising results, logistical barriers have prevented FMT from becoming widely available.
 It can take many hours over the course of several weeks for a patient to find a qualified stool donor, and additional time for a physician to collect, screen, and process the stool material for each individual procedure.
-Ultimately, the cost and coordination of performing FMT using patient-identified or physician-identified donors severely limited access for patients.
+Ultimately, the cost and coordination of performing FMT using patient-identified or physician-identified donors severely limits access for patients.

 This is where OpenBiome comes in.
 We have become the standard of care for FMT, partnering with over 1,000 hospitals across all 50 U.S. states and Europe to expand access to FMT by providing physicians with frozen, screened, and ready-to-use fecal microbiota preparations.
 Our service saves physicians the time and energy of finding and processing material from healthy donors, enabling them to focus on treating patients.
 Our universal stool-banking model allows us to: